 Will Increasing Traffic Safety Measures Lower The California Accident Fatality Rate?

 There is no single solution to reduce or eliminate traffic accidents in the state.
 You’d want to believe that increasing traffic safety measures would help reduce fatal crashes.
 However, that is not the case, as making roads in California safer requires changes at both a personal and a systematic level.

 Unrestrained occupants in cars not wearing seat belts can end up dead.
 Imagine how an unmaintained road can cause a rollover, resulting in devastating consequences with no seat belt worn.
-To reduce accidents, the preliminary data suggests that drivers must play their part by strictly adhering to traffic laws and the state government.
+The preliminary data suggests drivers must play their part by strictly adhering to traffic laws and the state government to reduce accidents.
 These politicians should consider increasing investments in infrastructure and redesigning roads to force drivers to behave.

 California has some of the worst road infrastructures in the country, putting the state at the bottom of the charts when it comes to public sector development.
 There may be minimum blood alcohol concentration limits restricting DUI accidents and the vehicle code to minimize crash deaths.
 As noted, California lags far behind when it comes to state infrastructure.